asingam2017/fa18-516-11/project-paper/report.md

 ### OpenFaaS

-> OpenFaaS (Functions as a Service) is a framework for building serverless functions with Docker  and Kubernetes which has first class support for metrics.
-Any process can be packaged as a  function enabling you to consume a range of web events without repetitive boiler-plate coding [@openfaas_intro].
+> "OpenFaaS (Functions as a Service) is a framework for building serverless functions with Docker  and Kubernetes which has first class support for metrics.
+Any process can be packaged as a  function enabling you to consume a range of web events without repetitive boiler-plate coding" [@openfaas_intro].
 OpenFaaS can easily deployed into all the popular public cloud providers such as AWS, Azure and Google Cloud.

 ![OpenFaaS Architecture](images/open-faas.png){#fig:openfaas_pic}